-- Download an eBook, PDF document or infographic (with email sign up)
+- Download an eBook, PDF document, or infographic (with email sign up)

-- Ask for social media shares by giving them easy social sharing buttons
+- Ask for social media shares by giving them easy social sharing buttons.

 - Content upgrades that relate to the blog post

-Where do these call to actions go?
+Where do these calls to action go?

 Here's my question for you: When you first started your blog, what's the first thing you did to digitally market your blog?
-Or if you haven't done anything yet, what will be the first thing that you WILL do?
+Or if you haven't done anything yet, what will be the first thing you WILL do?